fenago/katacoda-scenarios/deep-learning-computer-vision/deep-learning-computer-vision-chapter-29-02/steps/3/text.md

 #### Install Dependencies
-We need following packages to perform the lab exercise:
+We need following packages to perform the lab exercise which have been installed already:
 - keras
 - tensorflow
 - numpy
-- pillow
+- mtcnn